 Keynesian Liquidity Trap

-The liquidity trap in Keynesian theory of money demand is a situation wherein the money demand function becomes perfectly elastic at the very low interest rate.
-That means, people holds their all assets real cash balance when interest is very low.
-In other terms, liquidity trap is a paradoxical condition where people save too much when interest is too low.
-As a consequence, the real money demand function becomes flat at low interest rate and money supply is ineffective to change the interest rate.
+The liquidity trap in the Keynesian theory of money demand is a situation wherein the money demand function becomes perfectly elastic at a very low-interest rate.
+That means people hold their real cash balance when interest is very low.
+In other terms, a liquidity trap is a paradoxical condition where people save too much when interest is too low.
+As a consequence, the real money demand function becomes flat at a low interest rate and the money supply is ineffective in changing the interest rate.

 The negative relationship between real money demand and nominal interest rate can graphically be illustrated as:

-As you can see in the figure, when the interest rate raises from i1 to i2, demand for money decreases from L1 to L2.
-In contrast, demand for money will raise up for any decrease in interest rate to a certain level, say i0.
-The downward slopping red line, L, is the real money demand function which is flat for any interest rate below i0.
-So, the CL portion of L is the liquidity trap, wherein people hold their assets all in money, and monetary policy becomes ineffective to alter the interest rate.
+As you can see in the figure, when the interest rate rises from i1 to i2, demand for money decreases from L1 to L2.
+In contrast, demand for money will rise for any decrease in interest rate to a certain level, say i0.
+The downward-slopping red line, L, is the real money demand function which is flat for any interest rate below i0.
+So, the CL portion of L is the liquidity trap, wherein people hold their assets all in money, and monetary policy becomes ineffective in altering the interest rate.

 Keynesian Money Demand Function in Money Market Equilibrium

-where P is price level, M is total nominal money supply and M/P is total real money supply, which is assumed to be fixed by central monetary authority.
+where P is the price level, M is the total nominal money supply and M/P is the total real money supply, which is assumed to be fixed by the central monetary authority.

 Now, let’s combine equation (iv) and (v) to get,